 There are lots and lots and lots of other posts about other Java-related issues.
 But even from this set of data, a number of conclusions can be drawn.

 For one thing, Java problems seem to be a real barrier to entry for those using Gephi.
-I will go so far as to say that Java is a bad choice of development environment merely for this reason: the necessity to install and maintain an interpreted-code environment (or a just-in-time compilation environment for code, as modern Java implementations provide) adds an additional overhead maintenance burden to the user.
+I will go so far as to say that Java is a bad choice of development environment merely for this reason: the necessity to install and maintain an interpreted-code environment (or a just-in-time compilation environment for code, as modern Java implementations instead provide) adds an additional overhead maintenance burden to the user.
 Even when configuring specific versions of Java isn’t particularly challenging for the user, it sucks up user time (even in small amounts), and downloading and installing the initial environment along with whatever other software packages are necessary adds a small additional burden to the maintenance of the user’s system.
-This burden — installing and updating a Java environment — also takes up space on the user’s hard drive and requires downloading updates, taking up the user’s bandwidth.
-Neither bandwidth nor hard drive space is likely to be particularly tight for a contemporary user in (what I take to be) the program’s likely target group — academics and other professionals running Gephi on laptop and desktop computers — but building the software with this assumption implicitly restricts the software’s usability, and I think that this is itself a reason for reconsidering the common belief that free and open-source software is a “gift to the world” in a general sense.
+This burden—installing and updating a Java environment—also takes up space on the user’s hard drive and requires downloading updates, taking up the user’s bandwidth.
+Neither bandwidth nor hard drive space is likely to be particularly tight for a contemporary user in (what I take to be) the program’s likely target group — academics and other professionals running Gephi on laptop and desktop computers in industrialized countries—but building the software with this assumption implicitly restricts the software’s usability, and I think that this is itself a reason for reconsidering the common belief that free and open-source software is a “gift to the world” in a general sense.

-After all, Java introduces a real overhead — recompilation time, extra processor resources required to recompile or interpret Java bytecode, extra hard drive space, bandwidth required to install and update the environment that allows the Java program to execute.
-Again, this is not likely to impact (what I take to be) the intended target group: hard drive space is probably not going to be at a premium for upper-class and upper-middle-class professionals, just as bandwidth is unlikely to be restricted in an inconvenient way, either in terms of total transfer during a billing period nor in terms of unreasonably low maximum possible transfer rates.
-But I’d like to think about people who don’t fit into these categories: what about people who want to perform network analysis with Gephi who aren’t upper-middle-class professionals?
+After all, Java introduces a real overhead—recompilation time, extra processor resources required to recompile or interpret Java bytecode, extra hard drive space, bandwidth required to install and update the environment that allows the Java program to execute.
+Again, this is not likely to impact (what I take to be) the intended target group: hard drive space is probably not going to be at a premium for upper-class and upper-middle-class professionals, just as bandwidth is unlikely to be restricted in an inconvenient way, either in terms of total transfer during a billing period nor in terms of very low maximum possible transfer rates.
+But I’d like to think about people who don’t fit into these categories: what about people who want to perform network analysis with Gephi who aren’t upper-middle-class professionals in higher-education institutions in industrialized countries?
 What are the opportunity costs for them?

 Similarly, what about the possibility of using Gephi in less-developed countries, where recent hardware is less easily available?
 Notably, Gephi’s system requirements state that